BBVA/apicheck/docs/docs/quick_start.md

   --server SERVER       launch a as server mode at localhost:8000
 ```

-Some tools can have alias (*short-command*, you can check it with the *acp info* command), so you can also run them by using their alias:
+Some tools can have alias (*short-command*, you can see it with the *acp info*
+command), so you can also run the command by using its alias:

 ```console
 (APICheck) $ asej -h